prowler-cloud/prowler-studio/README.md

 ### Features

 - Get the answer in a more user-friendly way
-- API powered by LlamaDeploy
+- API powered by FastAPI

 ### Demo time!